lambdaclass/cairo-vm.c/README.md

 *Insert*

-Here we need to make perform some checks to make sure that the memory follows its rules:
+Here we need to make perform some checks to make sure that the memory remains consistent with its rules:

 - We must check that insertions are performed on previously-allocated segments, by checking that the address's segment_index is lower than our segment counter